kailash-prasad/kailash-prasad.github.io/_pages/skills.md

 - **Programming**: Python, Verilog, System Verilog, C, TCL, Bash, HTML/CSS
 - **Microcontroller**: Raspberry Pi 3, ARM7, Arduino, AVR, ARM Cortex M0, 8085
 - **Sysadmin**: Managed lab/system infrastructure, ensuring optimal functionality and availability for efficient operations
-- **Leadership**: Lead teams of more than 14 members for two Tapeouts in UMC 65nm in 2020 ans 2022
+- **Leadership**: Lead teams of more than 14 members for two Tapeouts in UMC 65nm in 2020 and 2022
 - **Mentorship**: Mentored more than 70 students, publishing with more than 15 students for work on circuit design, architecture, and tool design

 # Relevant Courses Done